ankschoubey/old-blog/_posts/2020-08-17-make-code-configurable.md

 toc: true
 layout: post
 comments: true
-description:
+description: Things that should take 0 coding effort
-categories: [Thoughts, Programming, draft]
+categories: [Thoughts, Programming]
 title: Make your code configurable.
 permalink: /code_configurable/
 ---

-In one of the posts, I wrote previously I explain how programming has become configuration.
+In one of the posts, I wrote previously I explain how [programming has become configuration](/config/).

 Once you have made your software that might be part of it that might need change.
 Most changes are simple such as:
 - Increasing the font